knutov/blog-draft-notes/prometheus/40-grafana.md

 Now we should go to http://your-server:3000 and change password.
 Default is `admin:admin`.

-Then we can import dashboard "Node exporter full" by number `1860`.
+Then we can import dashboard "Node exporter full" by number `1860` or `11074`.
 Adjust it to your needs.